TMajestical/JV-RL-PROGRAMMING-ASSIGNMENT2/ReadMe.md

 Simliar steps apply to the JV_Duelling_DQN.py code, the heart of which is the Duelling DQN algorithm.

+In both of the above codes make sure to set the appropriate environment in either custom_testing() or setup_and_start_expt(), as required.

 JV_Generate_Results_For_Report.py reads picks the best hyperparmeter configuration from *_Best_Config.py (that was found after hyperparameter tuning) and averages the rewards and regrets over a list of seeds.
 This code recreates the plots used in the report.

 Uncomment the invocation to generate_ddqn_report() and/or generate_reinforce_report(), as required.